 - Air craft movement growth (FY16)

-FDI allowed in Brownfield projects
+FDI allowed in both greenfield and brownfield projects for Airports

 FDI in Scheduled Air Transport Service/ Domestic Scheduled Passenger Airline and Regional Air Transport Service under automatic route.